Belal-abdelnasser/Generate-TV-Script/README.md

 # Generate-TV-Script
-n this project, I generate your own Seinfeld TV scripts using RNNs and Seinfeld dataset of scripts from 9 seasons.
+In this project, I generate my own Seinfeld TV scripts using RNNs and Seinfeld dataset of scripts from 9 seasons.
 The Neural Network I built generates a new, "fake" TV script.